DeavyGaut/Product/README.md

 //This will query the ViewParticularProduct function with following parameter.

 //Similarly this could be done for subsequent functions as well.
+Furthermore the above functions could be executed through SDK functions as well.